The latest batch of early Prime Day deals

 Prime Day starts: Monday, July 15 at midnight PT (3 a.m.
 ET)

-It's not all about shopping, either: As you may have heard, Taylor Swift will be performing a live concert on July 10 -- in honor of Prime Day for some reason?
+It's not all about shopping, either: As you may have heard, Taylor Swift will be performing a live concert tonight -- in honor of Prime Day for some reason?

 For now, let's take a look at Amazon's current batch of pre-Prime Day deals -- starting with one that was announced last week: Spend $10 at Whole Foods, get a $10 Amazon credit good for use during Prime Day.
 You'll also find just-added deals on the Ring Video Doorbell Pro, Marvel movie rentals and more.
 Check back often, as I'll be adding new deals as they arrive.